 (b) the test object has not been damaged since its approval for use under paragraph (a) and the approval for the use of that test object has not been withdrawn by a forest officer.

-7. Verification tolerance limits
+7. Tolerance limits for measurement verification test

 The measurements obtained from a log scanner and scanner computer under a measurement verification test under clause 5 must not in any case vary —